-The Community Narrative Fellowship, a project of The Untold Narratives, is a paid opportunity for new writers to connect to their elders and community members by elevating their histories, voices, and assets.
-This program provides interview and writing training, support and collaboration from writers and community leaders while nurturing the development of untold narratives.
+The Community Narrative Fellowship, a project of The Untold Narratives, is a paid opportunity for new storytellers to connect to their elders and community members by elevating their histories, voices, and assets.
+This program provides interview and writing training, support and collaboration from storytellers and community leaders while nurturing the development of untold narratives.
 The program kicked off in June 2022 and culminated with a showcase in December 2022.
 See below to meet the 2022 Fellows and see their projects.

 Meet Our 2022 Community Narrative Fellows!

 is a Nigerian-American writer from New York.
 The child of immigrants, she grew up surrounded by books, and tried to make her own stories when she didn't quite like the endings.
 She graduated from Northeastern University with a combined BS in Psychology and Linguistics, and currently works in the nonprofit sector.
 She believes in the power of telling your story, especially when you can't see yourself in the ones around you, and the immeasurable impact it has on others.
 In her free time, Adesuwa loves reading, cooking, falling into Wikipedia black holes, and taking day trips.
-If she were to have one super power, she would want to fly!
+Read Adesuwa's work now.

 JACQUELINE PEREZ VALENCIA